adenin-platform/cf-provider/README.md

 # Cloud Function Provider

-This module returns middleware / entrypoints for FaaS providers Microsoft Azure, AWS Lambda, and Google Cloud functions.
+This module returns entrypoints for FaaS providers Microsoft Azure, AWS Lambda, and Google Cloud functions.

-It detects execution environment at runtime before returning the appropriate entrypoint for that environment, therefore enabling you to abstract away provider-specific code and have solely the function business logic in your cloud function repo.
+It detects execution environment at runtime before returning the appropriate entrypoint for that environment, therefore enabling you to abstract away provider-specific code and implement only the business logic in your project repository, which will work for all 3 providers without modification.

 By default, if neither of the 3 providers are detected, it will return a Koa middleware that allows you to execute your cloud functions in a local environment by calling the returned function from a Koa server.